OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 #### How custom properties are stored on an item

 Custom properties set by an add-in are not equivalent to normal MAPI-based properties.
-Essentially the add-in APIs take all of your add-in's **CustomProperties**, serialize them as a JSON payload, then save them in a single MAPI-based extended property whose name is `cecp-<app-guid>` (`<app-guid>` is your add-in's ID) and property set GUID is `{00020329-0000-0000-C000-000000000046}`.
-(For more information about this object, please see [MS-OXCEXT 2.2.5 Mail App Custom Properties](https://msdn.microsoft.com/library/hh968549(v=exchg.80).aspx).)
+Add-in APIs serialize all your add-in's **CustomProperties** as a JSON payload and then save them in a single MAPI-based extended property whose name is `cecp-<app-guid>` (`<app-guid>` is your add-in's ID) and property set GUID is `{00020329-0000-0000-C000-000000000046}`.
+(For more information about this object, see [MS-OXCEXT 2.2.5 Mail App Custom Properties](https://msdn.microsoft.com/library/hh968549(v=exchg.80).aspx).)
 You can then use EWS or REST to get this MAPI-based property.

 #### Get custom properties using EWS